mavgeris/mavgeris.github.io/_pages/about.md

 ---

 **Margaritis Avgeris**<br>
-**Associate Professor**, School of Medicine, National and Kapodistrian University of Athens, Greece<br>
+Associate Professor, School of Medicine, National and Kapodistrian University of Athens, Greece<br>
 - Laboratory of Clinical Biochemistry – Molecular Diagnostics<br>
 2nd Dept. of Pediatrics, “P. & A. Kyriakou” Children’s Hospital, School of Medicine, NKUA<br>
 - Department of Biochemistry and Molecular Biology<br>